The Romantics: Lawsuit, 61/49, and continued touring (1987–present)

 A fourth drummer, Brad Elvis, (formerly from the Elvis Brothers, and currently the Handcuffs) replaced Clem Burke as the Romantics' regular drummer in 2004 after Burke returned full-time to a reactivated Blondie.
+61/49 was named most Outstanding National Small/Independent Label Album at the Detroit Music Awards in 2004.

 On November 21, 2007, The Romantics filed a lawsuit against Activision, RedOctane, Harmonix, and Wavegroup Sound over the cover of the song "What I Like About You" used in Guitar Hero Encore: Rocks the 80s.
 While the game developers did secure appropriate rights to cover the song in the game, The Romantics claim that the cover is "virtually indistinguishable from the authentic version" and thus would "[confuse] consumers into believing that the band actually recorded the music and endorsed the product".
 The lawsuit requested the cessation of sales of the game and monetary damage.

 A summary judgment hearing was held on July 9, 2008, the case was dismissed the next month, and U.S. District Judge Nancy G. Edmunds stated that Activision had obtained the proper licensing for the works and that the band no longer held the copyright on the work.

 Rich Cole returned to the band after a long absence in 2010.
 Longtime lead guitarist Coz Canler left the band in 2011, allowing Skill to return to the original lead guitarist role he held in the band.

-In 2004, the band's album 61/49 was named most Outstanding National Small/Independent Label Album at the Detroit Music Awards, and in June 2011, the Romantics were voted into the Michigan Rock and Roll Legends Hall of Fame.
+In June 2011, the Romantics were voted into the Michigan Rock and Roll Legends Hall of Fame.

-Presently, the Romantics continue to play live concerts and tour.

-The Romantics – Wally Palmar on Lead vocals, Coz Canler on Lead guitar, Bruce Witkin on Bass, Joey Malone on Guitar, and Mike Rizzi on Drums - are currently touring across the world in 2025 and 2026.